 Our art and design projects are well sequenced to provide a coherent subject scheme that develops children's skills and knowledge of visual elements, art forms, artists and art movements.
 As with all aspects of our curriculum, we aim to use art as a medium to give children real life rich experiences and to develop their cultural capital.
-Enrichment activities linked to the art curriculum include visits to Forest school, an art gallery and a sculpture park.
-This year we will also be inviting visitors to school including a local florist and a weaver.
+Enrichment activities linked to the art curriculum include visits to Forest school and an art gallery.
+This year we will also be inviting visitors to school including a local florist and a photographer.